surma/surma.dev/content/things/c-to-webassembly.md

 ### Building an allocator

-We now know that the heap region starts at `__heap_base` and since there is no `malloc()` function, we know that the memory region from there own downwards ours to control.
+We now know that the heap region starts at `__heap_base` and since there is no `malloc()` function, we know that the memory region from there on downwards ours to control.
 We can place data in there however we like and don’t have to fear corruption as the stack is in safe distance (provided your stack does indeed stay below 8MiB).
 Leaving the heap as a free-for-all can get hairy quickly, though, so usually some sort of dynamic memory management is needed.
 One option is to pull in a full `malloc()` implementation like [Doug Lea’s `malloc` implementation][dlmalloc], which is used by Emscripten today.
 There is also a couple of smaller implementations with different tradeoffs.

 But why don’t we write our own `malloc()`?
 We are in this deep, we might as well.
 One of the simplest allocators is a bump allocator.
 The advantages: It’s super fast, extremely small and simple to implement.
 The downside: You can’t free memory.
 While this seems incredibly useless at first sight, I have encountered use-cases while working on [Squoosh] where this would have been an excellent choice.
 The concept of a bump allocator is that we store the address of unused memory as a global.
 If the program requests n bytes of memory, we advance that marker by n and return the previous value: